 I research the dynamics and legacies of extreme forms of violence.
-Specifically, I am motivated to understand how the Holocaust started, how people tried to survive it, and how we remember it.
+Specifically, I am motivated to understand how genocides start, how people try to survive them, and how we remember them.
 I am a proponent of mixed-methods designs.
 In my work, I use causal inference, standard statistical methods, and process tracing.
 Being a polyglot, I also love playing with computational tools.
-They help me acquire and clean data, e.g., through web scraping, digitising archival collections or analysing large amounts of text.
+They help me acquire, clean, and analyse data.
+For example, I have recently been using LLMs to turn encyclopedic text into analysable data frames.
+More typically, I rely on traditional methods such as web scraping, OCR, and rule-based or statistical feature-based text analysis.
 By using these methods alongside social science theories and deep case knowledge I seek to make cross-disciplinary contributions to political science and to history scholarship.
-Additionally, I am interested in how our fragmented literature on political violence in political science could become more unified.
-Some of my research will soon appear in the American Political Science Review.
+Some of my research has appeared or will soon appear in the American Political Science Review and in the British Journal of Political Science.

 You can find my CV here.